codepod-io/user-study/README.md

 This manual will guide you through the features of CodePod IDE and the steps to follow to complete the user study.

-Outline

-1. introduction to CodePod IDE
-2. Three benchmark projects to use during the user study
-3. Questionare

 ## Introduction to CodePod IDE

 CodePod IDE is a Scalable Jupyter Notebook.